-The award recipient receives a $1,000 honorarium and opportunities for collaborative engagement with BPSI faculty and Members, leading toward presentation of the paper in the Fall of the next academic year.
+The award recipient receives a $1,000 honorarium and opportunities for collaborative engagement with BPSI faculty and members.

 Applications may come from current or former Affiliate Scholars, or members of the broader academic community in allied fields.
 Current Affiliate Scholars may apply and, if awarded the Silberger award, may continue an additional year of study with tuition waived, if they so desire.

 Award recipients, if not current Affiliate Scholars, will be invited (but not required) to apply to the Affiliate Scholar program, via the Affiliate Scholar Admissions Committee, and, upon admission, have the opportunity for further study at BPSI.
 Affiliate Scholars have come from a diverse array of disciplines, including art history, archeology, law, social work, neuroscience, medicine, theology, journalism and the arts.

 For more information, please contact Committee Chair, Murray Schwartz, PhD.

 BPSI / Emerson College minor: Psychoanalysis as Cultural Criticism

 A cooperative venture between BPSI and Emerson College, this minor gives a foundation in the history of psychoanalysis, its central concepts, and contemporary applications in psychology, cultural studies, literature, and other fields.
 Students learn the basic ideas and methods of psychoanalysis, the ways in which these enhance understanding of human relations and creative practices, and a fuller appreciation of their usage in contemporary social and cultural theory.

 Additionally, students enrolled in the minor are offered special membership status and access to the events and library resources of BPSI.